 The second part of our work drew on the root cause analysis to develop options for improvement.
 The structure outlined in Figure 4 shows the main steps in what was a highly interactive process.

 We initially consolidated and grouped all the causes, both intermediate and root causes, from the root cause analysis.
-We selected our ‘top ten’ causes for discussion with RMS, based on:
+We selected our ‘top ten’ causes for discussion with the agency, based on:

 - Their frequency of occurrence